What are Kansas state income tax and unemployment insurance rates in 2026?

 The Kansas Department of Revenue assigns your filing frequency based on your annual withholding volume.
 The annual reconciliation Form KW-3 is due 15th February of the following year, filed together with employee W-2s.
 A 15% penalty applies to late deposits or returns.

 Register for a Kansas withholding tax account number before running your first Kansas payroll.
 Registration is through the Kansas Department of Revenue.
-Your in-house payroll specialist at Teamed handles registration, K-4 collection, and monthly filings for every Kansas employee on our platform.
+A real HR and legal expert at Teamed handles registration, K-4 collection, and monthly filings for every Kansas employee on our platform.
 You see the gross-to-net breakdown before payroll closes, not after.

 Source: Kansas KW-100 Withholding Tax Guide; Kansas K-4 form information (verified 30th May 2026)